Please see below some important information which we hope helps when planning your stay with us.

 Check in is from 4.30pm on the day of arrival and check out is by 10.00am on the day of departure.

 If you will be arriving after 6pm please notify us in advance.

-Two night weekend stays (Friday – Sunday) are considered out of season.
+Two night weekend stays (Friday – Sunday) are considered in the yurts out of season/school holidays.
 Please call or email to discuss dates and pricing.

 The Cider Barn and Apple Tree Cottage are available all year round.

 High season 2022 will run from 18th – 27th February, 8th – 24th April, 20th May – 5th June, 22nd July – 1st September, 21st – 27th October and 16th December – 5th January 2023.